leejlittlejohn/client_project_12/READMEdraft.md

 ### Problem Statement

 The federal response to Hurricane Katrina was widely criticised, and since then three major pieces of legislation aimed at improving the response of FEMA have been passed: the Post-Katrina Emergency Management Reform Act of 2006, the Sandy Recovery Improvement Act of 2013, and the Disaster Recovery Reform Act of 2018.
 With access to FEMA grant information, USGS flood depth data, and AGI numbers from the IRS, can the efficacy of these pieces of legislation be seen in the data?
 If flood depth is an indicator of damage, can flood depth be used to study financial assistance from the federal government?
-Does the data show patterns of funding discrepencies?
+Does the data show patterns of funding discrepancies?

 ### Data Acquisition and Cleaning